dhrumil1128/AI_Assistant_Pro/README.md

 # AI_Assistant_Pro

 # 🤖 AI Assistant Pro – Your Personal Chatbot Assistant
+AI Assistant Pro is an intelligent, voice-enabled  powered by mistralai/Mistral-7B-Instruct-v0.1, wrapped in a sleek, modern Gradio UI.
+Designed to act like your personal assistant, it can understand natural language, respond with voice or text, analyze your resume, and recommend tailored jobs using the JSearch API.

+Built for public use via Hugging Face Spaces, this assistant offers a human-like chat experience, automating everyday tasks and delivering real-time job search results — all from a single interface.
 An all-in-one AI Assistant chatbot built with 💬 Gradio, powered by 🔥 OpenAI, 🎤 voice input/output, 📄 resume parsing, and intelligent 🎯 job search integration via JSearch API.

 ---